dimanIACCC/IBM2D/README.md

-The project is devoted to simulation of numerical simulation of disperse flows in the channels of various shapes.
+The project is devoted to numerical simulation of disperse flows in the channels of various shapes.